A high number of high school sports concussions. A low number of arrests for sexual assault. Reveal’s Reporting Network digs in.

 Robert J. Rosenthal

-Robert J. Rosenthal is a board member at The Center for Investigative Reporting.
-An award-winning journalist, Rosenthal has worked for some of the most respected newspapers in the country, including The New York Times, Boston Globe, Philadelphia Inquirer and the San Francisco Chronicle.
-Rosenthal worked for 22 years at the Inquirer, starting as a reporter and eventually becoming its executive editor in 1998.
-He became managing editor of the San Francisco Chronicle in late 2002, and joined CIR as executive director in 2008.
-Before joining the Inquirer in 1979, Rosenthal worked as a reporter for six years at The Boston Globe and three-and-a-half years at The New York Times, where he was a news assistant on the foreign desk and an editorial assistant on the Pulitzer Prize-winning Pentagon Papers project.
+Robert J. Rosenthal is CEO emeritus of the Center for Investigative Reporting.
+He joined Reveal as executive director in 2008, a position he held until 2017.
+Rosenthal worked for 22 years at the Philadelphia Inquirer, starting as a reporter and becoming its executive editor in 1998.
+He became managing editor of the San Francisco Chronicle in 2002.
+Before joining the Inquirer in 1979, Rosenthal worked as a reporter for the Boston Globe and the New York Times, where he was a news assistant on the foreign desk and an editorial assistant on the Pulitzer Prize–winning Pentagon Papers project.
 As a reporter, Rosenthal won numerous awards, including the Overseas Press Club Award for magazine writing, the Sigma Delta Chi Award for distinguished foreign correspondence, and the National Association of Black Journalists Award for Third World Reporting.
-He was a Pulitzer Prize finalist in international reporting.
-Rosenthal was a Pulitzer Prize judge four times.
-He has been an adjunct professor at Columbia University Graduate School of Journalism and the University of California at Berkeley Graduate School of Journalism.
+Rosenthal has been a Pulitzer Prize judge four times and a Pulitzer Prize finalist in international reporting.

 The cost of school choice